Coral snakes are among the Texas reptiles you may encounter in your back yard.

 “She had excellent care,” Renee said, emotionally.
 “I feel really good about it.
 She was in the best place she could have possibly been.
 In our family, (as Austin residents) we’re UT fans, but I joke around, saying that I’ll never again say a bad thing about A&M. I’ll wear maroon, that’s for sure.
 I’m really happy.”

-For those on the Emergency and Critical Care service, Coco’s case was unusual, as the bulk of the snakebite cases they see involve pit vipers, which cause trauma to the patient, but are not usually fatal.
+For those on the Emergency and Critical Care service, Coco’s case was unusual because the dog was bit by a deadly coral snake; the bulk of the snakebite cases they see involve pit vipers, which cause trauma to the patient, but are not usually fatal.

 “A coral snake is very rare; we don’t see a lot of them, and, if we do, it’s usually something catastrophic, because if we don’t do anything about it, their breathing is going to fail,” Sowy said.
 “But if we get them on a ventilator and we breathe for them, their chances are pretty good.
 We just have to wait for the toxin to wear off and they will eventually recover.”